 In my work with couples, I help them to connect on a deeper emotional level.
 That led me to explore different modalities of building lasting relationships like Gottman Couples Therapy Training and Emotionally Focused Couple Therapy (EFT).

-In my free time, I love to dance, listen to music, read, be present in the Romanian community, and get involved in women’s rights activism.
+In my free time, I love to spend time with family and friends, dance, listen to music, read, travel, be present in the Romanian community, and get involved in women’s rights activism.